 Overnight travel in the backcountry requires a permit.
 Permits and information are available at two Backcountry Offices within Rocky Mountain National Park.
 Please contact the Backcountry Office for updated information on the status of backcountry campsites.

-On the east side of the park the Backcountry Office is located next to the Beaver Meadows Visitor Center.
+On the east side of the park, the Backcountry Office is adjacent to the Beaver Meadows Visitor Center.

-On the west side of the park the Backcountry Office is located in the Kawuneeche Visitor Center.
+On the west side of the park, the Backcountry Office is located inside the Kawuneeche Visitor Center.

 It is your responsibility to know and follow all backcountry rules and regulations.
-Please read the Guide through in its entirety and browse other sections of the Backcountry Camping section that fit your needs.
+Please read the Backcountry Guide through in its entirety and browse other sections of the backcountry camping section that fits your needs.

 There are many other excellent sources on backcountry/wilderness hiking and camping.
-Take the time to learn Leave No Trace principles, how to backpack safely, and to how to care for the environment.
+Take the time to learn Leave No Trace principles, how to backpack safely, and how to care for Rocky's wilderness.